-Both Zeller and Venmo are two systems for easily sending and receiving money via mobile devices.
-However, they may have some significant differences.
+Both Zeller and Venmo are two systems to easily send and receive money via mobile devices.
+However, there may be some significant differences.
 One important question is security: we analyzed whether Zeller or Venmo is more secure.

 The Zelle app was launched in 2017.
 It is a service that is added to the digital banking of partner financial institutions.

 Through this application, it is possible to send or receive money from other individuals.
 The operation is simple, and only the beneficiaries’ email addresses or cell phone numbers are needed.

 The operation is based on registering in the application.
 We can do that through the downloaded application, the web platform, or your bank’s electronic banking provided if it is associated with the service.

 When the bank is associated with this service, a profile is created for the application, and you can operate from your digital banking.

 Transactions are very fast.
 When both parties are associated with a bank (it does not have to be the same bank), it is a matter of minutes.
 However, if one of the parties is not registered in the application, it will require registration and can delay access to the money for up to three business days.

 This application is free of charge, although in some cases, a fee may apply depending on the chosen bank.